blais/oblique/doc/langdef.md

 Each line in a program is read in order.
 All declarations must be made prior to being used.

-Use the `.pfx` extension for files in the Oblique language.
+I suggest using the `.oblique` extension for files in the Oblique language.

 ### Objects and Types